fledge-iot/fledge/docs/91_version_history.rst

        - The user interface for configuring plugins has been improved to make it more obvious when mandatory items are missing.
        - An issue that allowed view users to update configuration when logged in using certificate based authentication has been resolved.
-       - An issue with the handling of script type items whose name was not also script in the user interface that meant that scripts with different names were incorrectly handled has been resolved.
+       - An issue which prevented the file upload/value update for script type configuration item, unless the name also was `script` has been resolved.
        - An issue with editing large scripts or JSON items in the configuration has been resolved.
        - An issue that caused services with quotes in the name to disappear from the user interface has been resolved.
        - The latest reading display issue that resulted in non image data not being shown when one or more image data points are in the reading has been resolved.